Zacharia-Schmitz/project_zillow/README.md

 #### Takeaways and Key Findings

-* Property value tends to increase with a property's younger age.
+* Property value doesn't necessarily correlate with county, but more so the locations that are in each county
-* Greater living area typically leads to higher property values.
+* Denser population and living area typically leads to higher property values.
 * The property's location plays a significant role in determining its value.
-* There is room for further enhancement in the model's performance.
+* There is room for further enhancement and feature selection in the model's performance.

 ### Recommendations and Next Steps

-* It would nice to have the data to check if the included appliances or the type of heating services (gas or electric) of the property would affect property value

 * More time is needed to work on features to better improve the model
     - latitude and longitude could hopefully give insights into cities and neighborhoods with higher or lower property values
-    - pools and garages could also be looked into

-* Having access to data to investigate whether the presence of appliances or the type of heating system (gas or electric) in a property has an impact on its value would be valuable.

-* Additional time is required to enhance the model by incorporating additional features:
-    - Exploring latitude and longitude data may offer insights into areas with varying property values within cities and neighborhoods.
-    - Analyzing the influence of pools and garages on property values could be beneficial as well.
+    - garages and pools could prove to be beneficial
+    - potentially better data collection for some of the features